Sam Altman: Investor

-Altman was invited to attend the Bilderberg Meeting in 2016, 2022, and 2023.

 Biotech

 Altman has several other investments in companies including Humane, which was developing a wearable AI-powered device; Retro Biosciences, a research company aiming to extend human life by 10 years; Boom Technology, a supersonic airline developer; Cruise, a self-driving car company later acquired by General Motors; and Helion Energy, an American fusion research company.

 During the COVID-19 pandemic, Altman helped fund and create Project Covalence to help researchers rapidly launch clinical trials in partnership with TrialSpark, a clinical trial startup.
 During the depositor run on Silicon Valley Bank in mid-March 2023, Altman provided capital to multiple startups.
 Altman invests in technology startups and nuclear energy companies.
-Some of his portfolio companies include Airbnb, Stripe and Retro Biosciences.
+Some of his portfolio companies include Airbnb, Stripe, and Retro Biosciences.
 Along with Peter Thiel, Altman was an early seed investor in Minicircle, "a longevity biotech company focused on developing gene therapies to extend human lifespans."
 He also invested in charter city projects Próspera and Praxis, which have gotten additional financial support from author and former Coinbase CTO Balaji Srinivasan.
-Both cities have been linked by various publications and journalists to the Network State movement.
+Both cities have been associated by various publications and journalists with the Network State movement.